azahed98/fast-DiT/README.md

-# DiT Even Faster
+# DiT Even Faster (on RTX 4090)
-This an improved implementation of the Fast DiT PyTorch implementation.
+This an improved implementation of the Fast DiT PyTorch implementation, primarily for the RTX 4090.
 I am optimizing for training throughput of the DiT-XL/2 on a single 4090 with batch size 128.
 At completion, this will have improvements stemming from

 * Torch Compile support with reduced graph-breaks - mostly complete with a 40% training throughput improvement and 10% reduced post-compile peak memory usage.
 * Open Source Kernels (FlashAttention, Unsloth, Liger, etc)